-Half Past Two's album-making process took a little longer than usual due to COVID, but they kept the momentum going by rolling out singles on a regular basis throughout 2020 and 2021 -- first "Shine," followed by "All About You," "Mean Green," and "Some Nights."
+Half Past Two's album-making process took a little longer than usual due to COVID, but they kept the momentum going by rolling out singles on a regular basis throughout 2020 and 2021.
 As you can hear on the pre-release singles, Half Past Two pull inspiration from multiple eras of ska as well as anything from driving punk rock to shiny pop.
 They cite such influences as Reel Big Fish, Weezer, The Hippos, RX Bandits, and Mad Caddies, and they're proud to coat their songs with a little sugar.
-"Someone on the internet thought they were making fun of us and called us 'bubblegum ska' and it’s honestly the best description I’ve ever heard of our band," said David.
+"Someone on the internet thought they were making fun of us and called us 'bubblegum ska' and it’s honestly the best description I’ve ever heard of our band," said Max.
 "I guess you can imagine a punk band that whittled away all the hard edges until they had a perfectly shaped heart, then they covered that heart in glitter and horns.
 That’s us."

 Half Past Two's David Parris Talks Andrew WK (2021)